Eddie Rickenbacker: Personal life

 In his autobiography, Rickenbacker gave a dramatic retelling of the incident.
 While he was still conscious and in terrible pain, he was left behind while some ambulances carried away the bodies of the dead.
 When he arrived at the hospital, his injuries were so severe that the emergency surgeons and physicians left him for dead for some time.
 The doctors instructed their assistants to "take care of the live ones".
 Rickenbacker's injuries included a fractured skull, a shattered left elbow with a crushed nerve, a paralyzed left hand, several broken ribs, a crushed hip socket, a pelvis broken in two places, a severed nerve in his left hip, a broken left knee, and his left eyeball was out of its socket.
 He was in critical condition at Atlanta's Piedmont Hospital for ten days.
 After four months in the hospital, followed by months of home care, Rickenbacker healed from his injuries and regained his full eyesight.
 Rickenbacker later noted the supreme act of will that it took to stave off dying.

 Rickenbacker was an avid golfer, often playing at the Siwanoy Country Club course near his home in Bronxville.
 He is one of a very select few members who were granted honorary lifetime membership.
 He was also a member of the Los Angeles Elks Lodge #99.
 After he left Eastern Airlines, the Rickenbackers traveled for several years in the Orient.

 In 1972, Rickenbacker had a stroke that left him in a coma for a short time.
-He recovered and traveled to Zürich, Switzerland in July 1973, seeking medical treatments for his wife's failing vision.
+He recovered and traveled to Zürich, Switzerland, in July 1973, seeking medical treatments for his wife's failing vision.
 While in Zürich, Rickenbacker contracted pneumonia and died at the age of 82.
 His memorial service was held at the Key Biscayne Presbyterian Church with the eulogy given by Lt.
 General Jimmy Doolittle.
 He was interred in Columbus, Ohio, at Green Lawn Cemetery.
 When he died, Rickenbacker was the last living Medal of Honor recipient from the United States Army Air Service.

 In 1977, Adelaide was blind, in failing health, and still grieving severely from the loss of her husband.
-She killed herself by gunshot at their home in Key Biscayne, Florida at the age of 92.
+She died by suicide via gunshot at their home in Key Biscayne, Florida, at the age of 92.